Reece-Jones-Physics/MSc/README.md

 # MSc
-Work During Masters at the university of Lincoln
+Work during masters at the university of Lincoln